Online Entrepreneurship Course:

 - Reflected on your strengths, passions, and how to channel those into an endeavor that is also financially viable.

 - Examined the challenges and rewards of entrepreneurship in creating and growing organizations which deliver social goods and services.

 - Built the knowledge, skills, and perspectives necessary for responding creatively and successfully to the challenges.

 $895 tuition rate.
-A certificate is awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.
+Upon completion, a certificate is awarded by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.

 Course Design: The course was created by Mohit Mukherjee, Founding Director of the UPEACE Centre for Executive Education.
-Mr. Mukherjee has lived and worked in three continents (ten countries) holding leadership roles in the private sector, in nonprofit organizations, and universities.
-He is the Director of UPEACE’s Centre for Executive Education, which he founded in 2006.
-In this role he has led over 40 seminars in seven countries on themes ranging from ‘Entrepreneurship, Innovation and Social Change’ to ‘Beyond Traditional Leadership’
+Mr. Mukherjee has lived and worked on three continents (ten countries), holding leadership roles in the private sector, nonprofit organizations, and universities.
+He is the Director of UPEACE’s Centre for Executive Education, founded in 2006.
+In this role, he has led over 40 seminars in seven countries on themes ranging from ‘Entrepreneurship, Innovation and Social Change’ to ‘Beyond Traditional Leadership.’